How many backlinks do I need for my website?

 Now, you have an accurate approximation of how many links you need to build to achieve your ranking goals, and you know the best ways to build them.

-This is only the first step in your journey to becoming the SERP GOAT, so stay tuned to our blog for more practical advice.
+This is only the first step in your journey to becoming the SERP master, so stay tuned to our blog for more practical advice.

 If you need help building the right number of links for your website, don’t wait to check out our Link Outreach and Link Insertion services.